 - Provide students with academic knowledge, skills, and experiences to conduct applied research to solve the problems in aging-related communities

 Applicants to the Gerontology Program are accepted both fall and spring.
 The deadline for fall application is May 1 and for spring is December 1.
 To learn more about the program and the admission process attend a Prospective Student Informational Session.

 Read more about the Gerontology's scholarships that can help fund your degree.

 Gerontology Prospective Student Informational Sessions

-You will need to download the Zoom platform in order to join this session.
+There will also be an online webinar on Tuesday, March 10 from 12-1pm.
+To join the session, visit URL: https://sfsu.zoom.us/j/196223066 You will need to download the Zoom platform in order to join this session.
 Please allow time prior to the session in order to do so.
-Here is a link to a how to guide, https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting-
+See the how-to guide for help.

 The Gerontology Program is an applied, professional program designed for student preparing for a career in the field of again, or related human service field, who wich to improve their knowledge and skills.
 Degree requirements for the Gerontology program can be found in the University Bulletin.